 Extracurricular activities are an integral part of the experience and development of college students’.
-Although not mandatory, we encourage learners to be involved and explore the digital media design industry beyond the classroom.
+Although not mandatory, we encourage you to be involved and explore the digital media design industry beyond the classroom.
 A wide variety of voluntary activities; such as, design exhibits, local and national competitions, cultural field trips, film festivals, museums and industry-related workshops assist Platt designers to evolve their industry goals and cultural ideas.
-Learning beyond the classroom expands our students’ knowledge in the digital media design industry, improves networking skills and builds friendships that last a life time!
+Learning beyond the classroom expands our your knowledge in the digital media design industry, improves networking skills and builds friendships that last a life time!
 Enjoy a visual journal and brief description of just some of the extra-curricular and campus life activities that have occurred at Platt College San Diego.Local Field Trips and Digital Media Design Exhibits:

 Platt College students enjoy a variety of “classrooms”: Torrey Pines State Reserve, Balboa Park, Comic Con, Tim Burton Exhibition, The Getty Museum, Lyceum Theater and behind the scenes at the Dr. Phil show are just a few of the field trips our students were invited to experience.

 In addition to a variety of field trips aimed to please all audiences, we also strive to offer art exhibitions where student’s digital media design art works are displayed.
-Our students’ works are often displayed at various art galleries, coffee shops, and public libraries and alike around San Diego, CA. In 2011, the College was proud to present the Legend of Zelda Art Exhibition in downtown San Diego, CA. Students were invited to showcase artwork that paid tribute to The Legend of Zelda.back to topComic Con International in San Diego
+Our students’ works are often displayed at various art galleries, coffee shops, and public libraries around San Diego, CA. In 2011, the College was proud to present the Legend of Zelda Art Exhibition in downtown San Diego, CA. Students were invited to showcase artwork that paid tribute to The Legend of Zelda.back to topComic Con International in San Diego

 Providing the students with extraordinary inspiration is always the primary goal of extracurricular events and Comic Con tops the list!
 For the past several years, Platt designers were offered a lottery style ticket selection for a chance to attend the world famous Comic Con International event.
 Previous years have had approximately 130 lucky tickets drawn where Platt students spend a full day exploring the wondrous whimsical art and culture of cartoons, creativity and commerce at a heavily discounted rate.
 With thousands of tickets sold out a year in advance, it is with pleasure we continue to offer such an extraordinary field trip.